arnabganguly/Kafkaconnect/ConfigureKafkaConnectstandalone1.md

 ![HDInsight Kafka Connect](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic12.png)

-### Kafka Connect plugin for streaming data from Twitter to Kafka
+### Configure Kafka Connect plugin for streaming data from Twitter to Kafka

 **Create a Twitter App and get the credentials**
  - Go to